Savilus/Savilus/README.md

 					<br>
 					<br>
 					<p>
 						Defeat monsters and explore the dungeons!
-See what the blue boy can do.
+See what the Blue Boy can do.
 					</p>
 					<code><img width="30" src="https://user-images.githubusercontent.com/25181517/117201156-9a724800-adec-11eb-9a9d-3cd0f67da4bc.png" alt="Java" title="Java"/></code>
 				</div>